waiyeeyuen/FoodRescue/README.md

 ### `.env` Files Used By The Current Repo

-The current local setup uses these `.env` files:
+The current local setup uses these `.env` files

+Using the values provided in FoodRescue Environment Variables.txt, create a .env file in each of the following directories:

 - `services/inventory/.env`
 - `services/payment/.env`